-More than seven percent of the population ages 18 years and older – nearly 13.8 million Americans – have problems with drinking, including 8.1 million people who are alcoholic.
+More than 7 percent of the population ages 18 years and older – nearly 13.8 million Americans – have problems with drinking, including 8.1 million people who are alcoholic.

 The first effect of alcohol on the brain is to dull the capacity for self-criticism and the sense of caution.
 A lessening of care and anxiety follows and the checks on irresponsibility and unreasonable behavior are also reduced.
 Actions follow the impulses, which is dangerous.
 Reaction time becomes slower; coordination is disturbed; drowsiness follows and opens the floodgate of all sorts of sexual promiscuity, abusive, and violent behavior.

 You can see when people have been drinking alcohol for a while because their bodies become wasted, worn out, and start to break down.
 It is then that they notice change is needed, but it is too late, the damage is already done.
-You basically, as the Bible says, destroy the temple of God, which is your body.
+They basically, as the Bible says, destroy the temple of God, which is their body.

 What the Bible says about drinking alcohol

-One of the things that are consistently mentioned as sin and evil in the Bible, is the drinking of alcohol.
+One of the things that is consistently mentioned as sin and evil in the Bible is the drinking of alcohol.

 In Genesis 9:21, we find the first reference in Scripture to the consumption of wine.
 It led to drunkenness.
 The offender here was Noah, the man of God!